 If you're outside, you still need to maintain social distance.
 Dr. Sellick points out that you can't rely on wind to blow all coronavirus away.
 "If you are very close to other people, at parties and on beaches, then the risk of infection would not be completely mitigated just because you're outdoors," he says.
 Wear masks if you're likely to encounter a lot of people on your beach trip, and avoid crowds if you can.

 Meeting others inside?
-Kullar says you should always wear a mask or face shield, maintain a six-foot distance from others, and wipe down all frequently touched surfaces.
+Kullar says you should always wear a mask, maintain a six-foot distance from others, and wipe down all frequently touched surfaces.
+Minimize the amount of time you spend indoors with others, even when masked; just 15 minutes of close contact with an asymptomatic person can lead to infection, according to the CDC, though ventilation and strict social distancing can provide some protection.
+Keep windows open and run fans to maximize airflow.
 "Your risk of getting COVID-19 ― whether you’re inside or outside ― is lower overall if you take these steps," she says.
-Especially if you live with someone who's vulnerable to severe illness, reconsider going to that patio-less restaurant — even if it's reopening.
+Especially if you live with someone who's vulnerable to severe illness, reconsider going anywhere that doesn't have outdoor seating — even if it's really cold outdoors.

 Ravina Kullar Pharma.D.
 MPH